-Crisis training for greater crisis resilience
+Crisis training to build resilience

 Raising awareness for emergencies